 If you sunbathe while you are pregnant, you may find you burn more easily.
 Protect your skin with a high-factor sunscreen and don’t stay in the sun for a long time.
-Find out more about keeping skin safe in the sun.
+Read more about keeping skin safe in the sun.

 Varicose veins in pregnancy

 Varicose veins are veins that have become swollen.
-The veins in the legs are most commonly affected.
-You can also get varicose veins in the vulva (vaginal opening).
-They usually get better after the birth.
+Leg veins are most commonly affected.
+You can also get varicose veins in the vulva (vaginal opening), although these usually get better after the birth.

 If you have varicose veins you should:

 - try to avoid standing for long periods of time

 - try not to sit with your legs crossed

 - try not to put on too much weight, as this increases the pressure

 - sit with your legs up as often as you can, to ease the discomfort